oguzhanKomcu/Design_Patterns/Behavioral_Patterns/Chain_of_Responsibility/Readme.md

 - It defines an interface for handling the requests.
 Also, this can be an abstract class which will primarily receive the request and forward the request to chain of handlers.[GitHub Pages](https://github.com/oguzhanKomcu/Design_Patterns/blob/master/Behavioral_Patterns/Chain_of_Responsibility/ProblemSolverEmployeeBase.cs).

-- These classes are responsible for processing the requests they receive.
+- These classes ([Master](https://github.com/oguzhanKomcu/Design_Patterns/blob/master/Behavioral_Patterns/Chain_of_Responsibility/Master.cs) , [Journeyman](https://github.com/oguzhanKomcu/Design_Patterns/blob/master/Behavioral_Patterns/Chain_of_Responsibility/Journeyman.cs) , [Apprentice](https://github.com/oguzhanKomcu/Design_Patterns/blob/master/Behavioral_Patterns/Chain_of_Responsibility/Apprentice.cs) ) are responsible for handling the requests they receive.
 If a particular class cannot fulfill the request, it sends the request to the other class.[GitHub Pages](https://github.com/oguzhanKomcu/Design_Patterns/blob/master/Creational_Patterns/Builder_Pattern/Builder/TelephoneBuilder.cs).

-- IBuilder provides the necessary interface for building the phone object.
-Notice that there is an inherited situation with the TelephoneBuilder object.[GitHub Pages](https://github.com/oguzhanKomcu/Design_Patterns/tree/master/Creational_Patterns/Builder_Pattern/Interface).

-- As a result of our design, it responds to the object production request by the Client through a Builder reference.[GitHub Pages](https://github.com/oguzhanKomcu/Design_Patterns/blob/master/Creational_Patterns/Builder_Pattern/Program.cs).
+- I would send a request to the first object in the chain that can process the command and run my design.[GitHub Pages](https://github.com/oguzhanKomcu/Design_Patterns/blob/master/Behavioral_Patterns/Chain_of_Responsibility/Program.cs).